 At days end you will be returned to your accommodation in London (approx. 7pm).

 Afternoon Tea will be served and there will be time to browse the exclusive Duchy shop.

 Meet your guide and driver at your accommodation in London and sit back and relax on the drive to Blenheim Palace (approx. 1.5hrs).
-Upon your arrival at Blenheim Palace, Lord Charles Spencer Churchill, the younger brother of the current Duke of Marlborough, will welcome you to and coffee will be served in a private room.
-Spend the morning having a private tour of the palace, accompanied by Lord Charles and access parts of the palace which are not open to the public, including the private gardens, which are only accessible to the family.
+Upon your arrival at Blenheim Palace, you'll receive special access to the property with a Member of the family and be welcomed with coffee will be served in a private room.
+Spend the morning having a private tour of the palace, accompanied by the Lord and access parts of the palace which are not open to the public, including the private gardens, which are only accessible to the family.
 Sir Winston Churchill was born in the Palace in 1874 and there's a permanent exhibition about him.
 Churchill loved Blenheim and, as a family member and frequently visited during his long life.
 He is buried in a simple grave in the nearby church at Bladon.Return to one of the smaller rooms for a wonderful lunch, before bidding your farewell to Blenheim Palace.
 Blenheim is in the tiny village of Woodstock and the village still has a small glove factory which is well worth a quick visit.